sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   of a single structure

-.. function: PrintResidueRDMap(residue_distance_list)
+.. function:: PrintResidueRDMap(residue_distance_list)

-  Prints to standard output all the distances contained in a :class:`~ost.mol.ResidueRDMap` object
+  Prints to standard output all the distances contained in a :class:`~ost.mol.alg.ResidueRDMap` object

-.. function: PrintGlobalRDMap(global_distance_list)
+.. function:: PrintGlobalRDMap(global_distance_list)

-  Prints to standard output all the distances contained in each of the :class:`~ost.mol.ResidueRDMap` objects that make up a :class:`~ost.mol.GlobalRDMap` object
+  Prints to standard output all the distances contained in each of the :class:`~ost.mol.alg.ResidueRDMap` objects that make up a :class:`~ost.mol.alg.GlobalRDMap` object

+.. function:: Swappable(residue_name,atom_name)

+  This function checks if an atom in a residue has a symmetry equivalent.
+It returns true if the atom belongs to a residue with a symmetric side-chain and a symmetry equivalent atom exists, otherwise it returns false.

+  :param residue_name: a string containing the name of the residue to which the atom belongs
+  :param atom_name: a string containing the name of the atom

+  :returns: True if the atom has a symmetry equivalent, false otherwise

+.. function:: SwappedName(atom_name)

+   If the atom does belongs to a residue with a symmetric side-chain and if the atom has a symmetry equivalent, the function returns the name of the symmetry equivalent atom, otherwise it returns the name of the original atom

+  :param atom_name: a string containing the name of the atom

+  :returns: A string containing the same of the symmetry equivalent atom if the input atom has one, otherwise the name of the input atom itself.

 .. _steric-clashes: